ashafer01/laurelin/docs/user_docs.rst

 :meth:`.LDAP.delete` deletes an entire object.
 Just pass the full, absolute DN of the object to delete.

-The following methods are preferred for modification, however raw :ref:`modify methods <modify-operations>` are provided.
+The following methods are preferred for modification, however raw :ref:`modify methods <modify-operations>` are also provided.

 All accept the absolute DN of the object to modify, and an :ref:`attributes dictionary <attributes-dictionaries>`.

-:meth:`.LDAP.add_attrs` adds new attributes
+:meth:`.LDAP.add_attrs` adds new attributes.

 :meth:`.LDAP.delete_attrs` deletes attribute values.
 Pass an empty values list in the attributes dictionary to delete all values for an attribute.